Guten Tag! Here's Mai from Classmethod Europe.

 If yes, confirm that you notice any of the behaviors written on the official page (i.e. key input repeating unexpectedly or not responding).
 The engineer will ask you about the symptoms when you bring it to a provider, so you should be prepared to present them.
 In the worst case the repair might be declined :(

 Now let's make an appointment at an Apple Store or an authorized provider.
 Here is an overview of the steps:

 - Click on the link Authorized Service Provider or Apple Store on the program page

 - Sign into the Apple account with your Apple ID

 - Select the device to repair.
 If you have already signed into the Apple ID account locally on the device, it should be displayed on the list.
-If not, type the serial number.
-The serial number can be found in About This Mac.
+If not, type the serial number, which can be found in About This Mac.

 - Find the availability nearest you, and make an appointment.

 This year when I tried making an appointment, I don't know if it was because of Covid-19, but it happened to me a couple of times that the nearest available providers were either in another city, or even in Poland.
 Do not presume that there is always availability, so plan your schedule well!

 - Bring your MacBook on the appointment date.
 Nothing else is required unless it's specified.

 - Briefly explain the symptoms to the engineer.